material-components/material-components-web/packages/mdc-textfield/outline/README.md

 Method Signature | Description
 --- | ---
-setOutlinePathAttr(className: string) => void | Sets the SVG path of the outline element
+setOutlinePathAttr(value: string) => void | Sets the SVG path of the outline element

 #### The full foundation API